Switch Administration Commands

 Example

-This command displays the IP address of name servers that the switch is configured to access.
+This command displays the IP address of name servers configured on the switch and the priority assigned to it.

 switch>